Busch, Harvick, Crafton, Kaeding, St. James among Hall’s latest honorees

-Presented by World Wide Technology Raceway at Gateway Motorsports Park, the Hall’s gala will for the first time be held at Sonoma Raceway’s new VIP/Hospitality Center which rings the track’s famous Turn 11.
+Presented by World Wide Technology Raceway at Gateway Motorsports Park, the Hall’s gala will for the first time be held at Sonoma Raceway’s Turn 11 Club, which rings the track’s iconic Turn 11.
 Registration and a cocktail hour begin at 5:30 p.m.
 (PDT).
 Dinner and awards follow at 6:45 p.m.
 Valet parking will be available for guests.

-The Hall’s induction ceremonies open a packed weekend of competition at Sonoma Raceway, including the return of the NASCAR Camping World Truck Series, the ARCA Menards Series West and culminating Sunday, June 12 with the NASCAR Cup Series Toyota/Save Mart 350.
+The Hall’s induction ceremonies open a packed weekend of competition at Sonoma Raceway, including the inaugural NASCAR Xfinity Series event, the ARCA Menards Series West and culminating Sunday, June 11 with the NASCAR Cup Series Toyota/Save Mart 350.

 Serving again as master of ceremonies is Ralph Sheheen, owner and publisher of National Speed Sport News and West Coast Stock Car/Motorsports Hall of Fame president.
 The annual affair serves as the West Coast Stock Car/Motorsports Hall of Fame’s major charity fundraiser.
 The Hall, a 501 (c) 3 non-profit, has gifted more than $600,000 over the past five years.

-West Coast Stock Car/Motorsports Hall of Fame’s roster of national sponsors include Ford Performance, General Motors, Northern California Toyota Dealers Association and TRD, Goodyear Racing, Hoosier Tires, NASCAR, South Point Resort, Hotel and Casino in Las Vegas, Speedway Motorsports LLC and Sunoco.
+West Coast Stock Car/Motorsports Hall of Fame’s roster of national sponsors include Chevrolet Performance, Ford Performance, TRD Toyota Racing Performance, Goodyear Racing, Hoosier Tires, NASCAR, South Point Resort, Hotel and Casino in Las Vegas and Speedway Motorsports LLC.
 The Hall’s presenting sponsors are World Wide Technology Raceway at Gateway Motorsports Park, Eberle Winery and 51FIFTY Enterprises.

 About the West Coast Stock Car/Motorsports Hall of Fame:

 The Hall is a 501(c)3 charitable organization, dedicated to supporting a variety of organizations and groups from coast to coast.
-Since 2017, the Hall has raised more than $600,000 for youth, health and safety, hospitals, animal rescue and other charitable causes.
+During its tenure, the Hall has raised more than $700,000 in the past five of its 22 years for youth, health and safety, hospitals, animal rescue, military and other charitable causes.